nuna123/trafficSimulator/README.md

 | `A3`     | Arrival interval of cars from **South** (Road 3) | seconds/car |
 | `A4`     | Arrival interval of cars from **West** (Road 4)  | seconds/car |

+## ASSUMPTIONS

-This project is made assuming there are no pedestrian crosswalks, and all cars are only going to the road across them, without turning.
+ - There are no pedestrian crosswalks
+ - All cars are only going to the road across them, without turning.
+ - A car will not start crossing the road if it doesnt have enough time to cross safely to the other side.